A snapshot is an exact copy of the Meilisearch database, located by default in

 meilisearch --schedule-snapshot --snapshot-dir mySnapShots/

-During snapshot creation, old snapshots are automatically overwritten.
-This means only the most recent snapshot should be present in the folder at any given time.
+Old snapshots are automatically overwritten during snapshot creation.
+Only the most recent snapshot will be present in the folder at any given time.

 Starting from a snapshot